Attention all employers: There is a new trend emerging on the employee salary payment scene:

 Instant, convenient use

 The employee can use the payroll card immediately and no bank account is required.
-Cards are issued by major credit card companies, such as Visa, and can be used anywhere that a credit or debit card can be used.
-Therefore, employees can withdraw cash from ATMs and use the card to make online payments through an online payment platform.
+They are also saved the hassle of coming into the office to pick up a paycheck and take it to the bank to cash or deposit.
+In some cases, employees without bank accounts can enjoy a bank-like experience using a payroll card.
+Cards are issued by major credit card companies, such as Visa, or payment processors, and can be used anywhere that a credit or debit card is accepted.
+Therefore, employees can withdraw cash from ATMs, get cash back on purchases (where offered), make purchases, and use the card to make online payments through an online payment solution.

 Good for money management